duncanthrax/scream/README.md

 Using IVSHMEM between Windows guest and Linux host
 -------------------------------------------------------------
+_**Note:** While this setup is possible, it is generally ill-advised.
+Scream on QEMU does not benefit from using IVSHMEM.
+If anything, it increases CPU load and latency due to the polling nature of the implementation.
+Scream in QEMU operates far better over a standard virtio-net device._

 This can be used as an alternative to the default networked transfer when using QEMU/KVM.
 - Add a IVSHMEM device to your VM.
 We recommend a size of 2MB.